lbfiorino/flow-export/cicflowmeter/README.md

 :warning: Notes:
 > Needs coding to get timestamp in microseconds.
 See https://github.com/lbfiorino/CICFlowMeter.
-> On Linux, `sudo` is a prerequisite for online capture.
+> On Linux, `sudo` is a prerequisite for realtime capture.

 # Install on Ubuntu 20.04